| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Enhance energy levels

-• Avert lifestyle diseases like diabetes, heart disease and obesity.
+• Lifestyle diseases like diabetes, heart disease and obesity.

-Unbalanced dieting can lead to fatigue, lack of nutrients and increased chances of developing chronic diseases.
+Unbalanced diet may lead to fatigue, lack of nutrients and increased chances of developing chronic diseases.

 A balanced diet contains six main ingredients namely: